 After Beirut, Experts Warn Of 'Dangerous Gaps' In U.S. Oversight Of Ammonium Nitrate

-The catastrophic explosion in Beirut, Lebanon last week has renewed calls here in the U.S. to strengthen oversight of ammonium nitrate or AN, a chemical compound used in some farm fertilizers.
+The catastrophic explosion in Beirut last week has renewed calls in the U.S. to strengthen oversight of ammonium nitrate or AN, a chemical compound used in some farm fertilizers.

 Officials in Beirut believe the giant blast, which killed more than 200 people and damaged half of the city, was likely an accident caused by fire and negligent storage of some 2,750 tons of the chemical.

 In addition to farming and mining, AN has been used in terrorist attacks from Oklahoma City to Baghdad.
 It's highly explosive.
-It's been an ingredient of choice for improvised explosive devices and car bombs that have killed scores of soldiers and civilians in Iraq and Afghanistan.
+It has been an ingredient of choice for improvised explosive devices and car bombs that have killed scores of soldiers and civilians in Iraq and Afghanistan.

-And the Beirut debacle surely wasn't shocking to residents of the small Texas town of West – population 2,900.
+And the Beirut debacle surely wasn't shocking to residents of the small Texas town of West, population 2,900.

 A 2013 fertilizer plant fire there ignited more than 250 tons of ammonium nitrate improperly stored in flammable wooden boxes.
 The explosion leveled or damaged more than 150 buildings.
-It also killed 15 people, including 12 fire fighters, almost all of them from local volunteer departments.
+It also killed 15 people, including 12 firefighters, almost all of them from local volunteer departments.

 On NPR's Morning Edition after the blast, the Texas Department of Public Safety's D.L.
 Wilson described what he saw.